Arm Lift (Brachioplasty)

 An arm lift, or brachioplasty, is a surgical procedure designed to remove loose skin and excess fat in the upper arms.

 Women in their 30’s to 50’s with loose, flabby upper arms.

 What to Expect at Your Consultation

-At your initial consultation, Dr. James Matas will discuss your goals and motivations for surgery, along with assessing your physical and emotional health and reviewing information you provide about previous surgeries, past and current medical conditions, as well as nutritional supplements, herbal remedies and pharmaceutical medications you take.
+At your initial consultation, plastic surgeon James Matas, MD will discuss your goals and motivations for surgery, along with assessing your physical and emotional health and reviewing information you provide about previous surgeries, past and current medical conditions, as well as nutritional supplements, herbal remedies and pharmaceutical medications you take.

 He may require you to take certain steps before surgery, including guidelines on eating, drinking, smoking and taking certain medications and vitamins.

 He will examine your upper arms, assessing the amount of fat and loose skin you have.
 He will explain factors that may affect outcome, along with the risks and benefits of the procedure.